Bevor Sie gehen...

 Winter Hardiness Zones in Germany

-Germany is primarily located in winter hardiness zones 6 to 8, which is why the specific conditions of these zones are crucial when selecting suitable plant species.
+Germany is primarily located within winter hardiness zones 6b to 8a, with some regions even extending into 9a.
+The specific conditions of these zones are crucial when selecting suitable plant species.
 This is important not only for tree nurseries but also for anyone working with plants, including gardeners, landscape architects, and hobby gardeners.

-• Zone 6a (−23.3 °C to −20.5 °C): This zone is found in the colder regions of Germany, such as parts of Bavaria and Thuringia.
-Plants thriving in this zone need to be particularly frost-hardy.
+• Zone 6b (−20.4 °C to −17.8 °C): This zone is found in the alpine regions in the far south of Germany close to the austrian border.
+Plants thriving in this zone need to be particularly tolerant in conditions of high elevation.
+They must be extremely frost-hardy and snow-break tolerant.
 Gardeners and landscape architects in these areas must select robust plant species that can withstand these extreme conditions.

 Adapting Plants to Winter Hardiness Zones